byliew07/Attendance-Taking-System/README.md

 # CheckMeIN: The Swinburne GUI Attendance Tracker 📝
-Welcome to **CheckMeIN**! 👋 This is a lightweight and powerful attendance-tracking system that runs entirely from your terminal.
+Welcome to **CheckMeIN**! 👋 This is a lightweight and powerful attendance-tracking system that runs entirely as a Python file.

 It was built as a **Foundation in Programming project at Swinburne Sarawak** and is perfect for learning about data persistence (using *CSVs*), user roles, and modular programming.